krysgh/MyProjects/READPE/README.md

 - Install libpeteste.so by "make install" on "lib".

-- readpe.exe is the main filé.
+- readpe.exe is the main file.